top of page

 Sure it would have been nice to enjoy some dry weather and photograph the whole section (my camera was away for the last 2.5 hours of the day) but it would be silly to expect the start of winter to be like that.
 I think the rain definitely added to the experience and as Aron pointed out in an Instagram post, if your only worries for the day are walking, eating and sleeping then life is pretty good.

 In terms of the track today, the Bilya Djena Bidi was definitely the highlight of the day and making it a swing bridge certainly adds a bit to the only crossing of the Murray River.
-I liked the variety of trail types and seeing it in various stages of the forest lifecycle (burnt, recovering, settled) and I think we were fortunate that we had our heads down on the long 4x4 section thanks to the rain.
+I liked the variety of trail types and seeing it in various stages of the forest lifecycle (burnt, recovering, settled) and I think we were fortunate that we had our heads down on the long vehicle track section thanks to the rain.

 Dodging puddles was fun and despite arriving at camp very soggy, our spirits were anything but.
 As I've experienced with Aron before, nothing really fazes him too much (except for my end of day distance predictions) and he is quite a pleasure to walk with in all conditions.